 If you deploy a new Veeam Backup for Microsoft Azure appliance from the Veeam Backup & Replication console, the Default service account is created automatically.
-This service account is granted all the necessary permissions to perform operations within the Azure user account — to back up any VMs within the account, to store backups in Blob storage containers, and so on.
+This service account is granted all the necessary permissions to perform operations within the Azure user account — to back up any VMs, SQL databases or other resources within the account, to store backups in Blob storage containers, and so on.

 If you connect to an existing appliance or upgrade an already added appliance, make sure that the service accounts added to the appliance have the following roles and permissions assigned: